Wiener Neustadt Island: History

 This island was named after Wiener Neustadt, a town located south of Vienna, by the Payer-Weyprecht Austro-Hungarian Arctic expedition.

 Geography

 Wiener Neustadt Island is part of the Zichy Land subgroup of the Franz Josef Archipelago.
-It is separated from Ziegler Island and Salisbury Island by the narrow Collinson Sound (Proliv Kollinsona).
+It is separated from Ziegler Island and Salisbury Island by the narrow Collinson Sound.

-Wiener Neustadt Island's area is 237 km² and it is almost completely glacierized.
+Wiener Neustadt Island's area is 237 km2 and it is almost completely glacierized.
 The highest point of this island, Peak Parnass, is 620 m, the highest in Franz Josef Land.